olliw42/mLRS/mLRS/CREATE_TARGET_INSTRUCTIONS.md

 ### 11. Right-mouse click on newly created target (e.g. "tx-diy-e22-g431kb") -> New -> Folder

-This opens the "New Folder/Folder" dialog.
+This opens the "New Folder" dialog.

 -> Advanced -> check "Link to alternate folder (Linked Folder)" -> hit "Browse"